2014 Summer Youth Olympics: The Games

+Opening ceremony

 Sports

 222 events, there will be 13 mixed team events (Mixed-NOCs), 4 mixed team events (NOCs), 1 open event (Equestrian), 109 men's events, and 95 women's events.
 This is a tentative list of the sports program taken from the general presentation of the 2nd Summer Youth Olympic Games in 2014.
 Golf and Rugby sevens will be contested for the first time.
 Beach volleyball will replace indoor volleyball and other format changes to sports like field hockey which introduced a five a side format.
 New events have also been introduced in some of the sports including a shooting mixed gender event among others.

 Demonstration sports

 These were the demonstration sports in the games: